KULeuven-MICAS/snitch_cluster/docs/tutorial/architectural_overview.md

 (1) - It has a memory that is 128kB large, with 32 banks where each bank has 64 bits of data width.
 We call this memory the **tighly coupled data memory (TCDM)**.

-(2) - There is a complex TCDM interconnect that handles data transfers from Snitch CPU cores, accelerator core, the DMA and an AXI port.
+(2) - There is a complex TCDM interconnect that handles data transfers from Snitch CPU cores, accelerator core, the DMA and an AXI port to the entire TCDM memory.
+It can suppport both 64-bit and 512-bit transfers.

 (3) - There exists Snitch CPU cores that control the accelerator.
 The Snitch is a light-weight RV32I core for dispatching commands to the accelerator.
-A dedicated Snitch core is given to a DMA to allow parallel operations.

 (4) - **Any accelerator sits on a shell marked by the yellow highlight**.
 This shell provides control and data interfaces to the accelerator (SNAX ALU).
 The SNAX shell consists of a control and status register (CSR) manager and a data streamer.